Florida's Reptiles and Amphibians

 Male alligators grow to 19 feet long and weigh over 1,000 pounds while females usually top out at about 9 feet and half the weight of males.

-Alligators live in and around freshwater swamps, marshes, rivers, and lakes and they can be seen sunbathing on the banks of the waterways.
+Alligators live in and around freshwater swamps, marshes, rivers, and lakes and can often be seen sunbathing on the banks of waterways.
 Occasionally alligators will wander into the brackish water of estuaries but generally don't stay long as they are not equipped with salt excreting glands like crocodiles are.

-Alligators are carnivorous ambush predators, they will lie in wait for an unsuspecting animal, bird or turtle to get within range and lunge explosively on their prey, grabbing it in powerful jaws and swallowing it whole, if the prey is too large to swallow whole the alligator will shake its head and/or roll its body violently until it tears off a more managable piece.
-Alligators can bite down with a force exceeding 2000 p.s.i. but cannot really "chew" their food.
+Alligators are carnivorous ambush predators, they will lie in wait for an unsuspecting animal, bird or turtle to get within range and lunge explosively on their prey, grabbing it in powerful jaws and swallowing it whole, or if the prey is too large to swallow whole the alligator will shake its head side to side or roll its body violently until it tears off a more managable piece, this is often called the "death roll".
+Alligators are capable of biting down with a force exceeding 2000 p.s.i., but cannot really "chew" their food.

 Baby alligators eat a wide variety of insects, crayfish, small fish, lizards and frogs.
 Adults will eat any and all types of prey that comes within range; fish, turtles, mammals, birds, reptiles and even smaller alligators and carrion.

-If you believe you know of a problem alligator or observe someone feeding an alligator you can report it to the FWC Nuisance Alligator Hotline is 1-866-FWC-GATOR (1-866-392-4286).
+If you know of a problem alligator or observe someone feeding an alligator you can report it to the FWC Nuisance Alligator Hotline at 1-866-FWC-GATOR (1-866-392-4286).

 American Crocodile - Crocodylus acutus